dukecomeback/pal4nal.pl/README.md

 The pain goes like this:
   MACSE take unbearable time when dealing with large alignments.
-  pal2nal.pl is fast, however, it have zero tolerance to cds-pep sequence inconsistency.
-What make it worse? this inconsistency exists even with the data downloaded from Ensembl/NCBI(genome).
+  pal2nal.pl is fast, however, it have zero tolerance to cds-pep sequence inconsistency thus on this situation give an empty output.
+What make it worse? cds-pep inconsistency exists even with the data downloaded from Ensembl/NCBI(genome).

 The last straw crashed me:
   Recently I found that my CDS alignments, gap-removed using Gblocks -t=c, contain lots of premature stop codons when being    translated into pretein (maybe I use Gblocks wrong).
 Can I removing gaps from protein alignment first then translate them to CDS alignment?